 We all know that when it comes to buying a car, you need to ask some questions.
 Are you single or do you have a large family to squish in?
 Are you a city dweller that wants to make a statement, or a local tradie that needs a workhorse?
 What is your budget?

 The same is true for building a website; and the more thought you put in now, before your project starts the better off you’ll be.
-And since your website is the living representation of your business online, it is an on-going project.
+Also, since your website is the living representation of your business online, it is an on-going project.
 So partnering with the right team from the get go is super important!

 If you are overwhelmed with your choices and just want to chat to a real freakin’ person; please reach out and book a free strategy session!